 - Always try to go with “.com” when possible.
 It’s considered the standard for domain names and easier for people to remember.
 If that isn’t available, “.net” and “.co” are good alternatives.

 After you’ve picked out your name, head over to a domain name registrar to purchase it.
-Out of all the companies I’ve used so far, Namecheap is my favorite.
+I’ve heard good things about Hover, but out of all the companies I’ve used so far, Namecheap is my favorite.
 It’s user-friendly and they give you free domain name privacy for the first year.
 This keeps the personal information you use when registering off the internet for anyone to look up and get access to.

 Now you may have noticed a lot of companies allow you to register a domain name and get hosting in one package deal.
 It’s definitely something you can take advantage of, but best practice is to buy them from different companies.
 That way if something bad ever went down with your hosting account, you don’t run the risk of losing your domain along with your website (and vice versa.)